How to Become a Freelance Graphic Designer in India 2026

 Use simple contracts for every project.
 Include:

-5.Legal Protection Matters5.
+5.Legal Protection Matters.
 Personal Branding and Online Presence

 You’re not just selling design services.
 You’re selling yourself.
 Your personal brand matters tremendously.